A young Briton accused of attempting to grab a police officer’s gun in a bid to kill Donald Trump has appeared in a US court in shackles.

 Sandford, who is said to have autism, told investigators he expected to die in the attempt, which he had been planning for a year.

 He arrived in the city on Friday, when he went to a local shooting range where he reportedly learned how to use a gun for the first time.

 On Monday, Sandford was denied bail at a district court in Nevada, where he appeared charged with an act of violence on restricted grounds.

 Federal Magistrate Judge George Foley declined to release Sandford, who appeared before him in leg irons, over concerns that he was a potential danger to the community and a flight risk.

-According to court research, Sandford did not have permission to be in the US after overstaying a visa and was unemployed.
-Papers filed at the court said he had been in the country for around 18 months and lived in Hoboken, New Jersey.
+According to court research, Sandford did not have permission to be in the US after overstaying a visa and he was unemployed.

 The following day he went to the Treasure Island Casino where Mr Trump was addressing a rally of 1,500 supporters amid tight security.